 For more information, see Oracle Support Doc ID 1985620.1.

-Bottom line, we feel that it is incredibly beneficial to educate yourself on the potential obstacles you could run into prior to performing an upgrade to your critical JD Edwards ERP system.
+Bottom line, it is incredibly beneficial to educate yourself on the potential JDE 9.2 upgrade obstacles you could face prior to performing an upgrade to your critical JD Edwards ERP system.
 We hope that these few tips and tricks help you get started on a smooth transition to JDE 9.2!

 As a certified JD Edwards Solution Provider, we're well-versed in managing JDE updates.
-Our team of experts can easily transition your team onto the latest version, getting you up to speed and allowing you to reap the benefits of the new JD Edwards as soon as possible.
-Let us help you get started with a quick 15-minute conversation to learn more about your company's situation.
+Our team of experts can easily transition your team onto the latest version, getting you up to speed to reap the benefits of the new JD Edwards as soon as possible.

 Or, if you're looking to get your JD Edwards applications into the cloud, download our complimentary eBook as a guide to help to get started.